 SSJ - RCIA

 We are so excited you are considering the Catholic faith and want to welcome you to our family!
-The Rite of Christian Initiation of Adults (RCIA) is designed to provide you with an opportunity to become more acquainted with our Catholic community, its traditions, beliefs and the gospel values that guide our lives as Catholics.
+The Rite of Christian Initiation of Adults (RCIA) is designed to provide you with an opportunity to become more acquainted with our Catholic community, Sacred Scripture and Tradition, and the Gospel of Christ that guide our Catholic lives.

 Interested in Becoming a Catholic

 Questions on RCIA